burgyl/SelfUpdatingApp/README.md

 If the user clicks OK :
 - Android 7 and above: Downloads and installs the APK
-- Below Android 7 : Opens the release page on a web browser
+- Below Android 7 : Downloads the APK, the user has to go to the notifications to install it

 ## Installation